 - With your parent or guardian complete the exercises in the pamphlet How to Protect Your Children from Child Abuse: A Parent's Guide.

-- Get ideas to help Scouts earn the Bobcat badge on the council Pinterest page.
+- Get ideas to help Cub Scouts earn the Bobcat badge on the council Pinterest page.

-The Tiger rank is for boys who are in first grade or are age 7.
-To earn the Tiger badge, a boy must complete six required adventures with his den or family and one elective adventure of his den or family’s choosing.
-As the boy completes each adventure, he will receive the adventure loop for that adventure, which he can wear on his belt.
-When they boy has completed the seven required adventures, he can receive the Tiger badge.
-The Tiger badge is given to the boy’s adult partner at a pack meeting.
-Then, during a grand ceremony, the adult gives the badge to the boy.
+The Tiger program is for Cub Scouts who are in first grade or are age seven.
+To earn the Tiger badge, a Tiger Scout must complete six required adventures with their den or family and one elective adventure of their den or family’s choosing.
+As the Cub Scout completes each adventure, the Cub Scout will receive the adventure loop for that adventure, which they can wear on their belt.
+When the Cub Scout has completed the seven required adventures, they can receive the Tiger badge.
+The Tiger badge is given to the Cub Scout’s adult partner at a pack meeting.
+Then, during a grand ceremony, the adult gives the badge to the Cub Scout.

-After he has earned the Tiger badge, a Tiger Scout can work on the remaining 12 Tiger electives until he finishes first grade (or turn 8 years old).
-He can choose elective adventures that may show him new hobbies and teach him skills that will be useful during his Boy Scout years.
-When he completes an elective adventure, he receives an additional adventure loop to wear on his belt.
+After earning the Tiger badge, a Tiger Scout can work on the remaining 12 Tiger electives until the Cub Scout finishes first grade (or turn 8 years old).
+A Scout can choose elective adventures to learn new hobbies and skills that will be useful during their years in a troop.
+When the Cub Scout completes an elective adventure, they receive an additional adventure loop to wear on their belt.

-The Wolf rank is for boys who have finished first grade (or who are 8 years old).
-To earn the Wolf badge, a boy must complete six required adventures and one elective adventure.
-His parent or guardian and den leader approves each requirement by signing his book, and the boy receives an adventure loop for each adventure.
-When the boy has met all requirements, the Wolf badge is presented to his parent or guardian at the next pack meeting.
-During an impressive ceremony, the parent or guardian then presents the badge to the boy.
+The Wolf program is for Cub Scouts who have finished first grade (or who are 8 years old).
+To earn the Wolf badge, a Wolf Scout must complete six required adventures and one elective adventure.
+The parent or guardian and den leader approve each requirement by signing their book, and the Cub Scout receives an adventure loop for each adventure.
+When the Cub Scout has met all requirements, the Wolf badge is presented to their parent or guardian at the next pack meeting.
+During an impressive ceremony, the parent or guardian then presents the badge to the Cub Scout.

-After he has earned the Wolf badge, a Wolf Scout can work on the remaining 12 Wolf electives until he finishes second grade (or turns 9 years old).
-He can choose elective adventures that may show him new hobbies and teach him skills that will be useful during his Boy Scout years.
-When he completes an elective adventure, he receives an additional adventure loop to wear on his belt.
+After a Cub Scout has earned the Wolf badge, a Wolf Scout can work on the remaining 12 Wolf electives until the Cub Scout finishes second grade (or turns 9 years old).
+A Cub Scout can choose elective adventures to learn new hobbies and skills that will be useful during their years in a troop.
+When the Cub Scout completes an elective adventure, they receive an additional adventure loop to wear on their belt.

-The Bear rank is for boys who have finished second grade (or who are 9 years old).
-To earn the Bear badge, a boy must complete six required adventures and one elective adventure.
-His parent or guardian and den leader approves each requirement by signing his book, and the boy receives an adventure loop for each adventure.
-When the boy has met all requirements, the Bear badge is presented to his parent or guardian at the next pack meeting.
-During an impressive ceremony, the parent or guardian then presents the badge to the boy.
+The Bear program is for Cub Scouts who have finished second grade (or who are 9 years old).
+To earn the Bear badge, a Bear Scout must complete six required adventures and one elective adventure.
+The parent or guardian and den leader approve each requirement by signing their book, and the Cub Scout receives an adventure loop for each adventure.
+When the Cub Scout has met all requirements, the Bear badge is presented to their parent or guardian at the next pack meeting.
+During an impressive ceremony, the parent or guardian then presents the badge to the Cub Scout.

-After he has earned the Bear badge, a Bear Scout can work on the remaining 12 Bear electives until he finishes third grade (or turn 10 years old).
-He can choose elective adventures that may show him new hobbies and teach him skills that will be useful during his Boy Scout years.
-When he completes an elective adventure, he receives an additional adventure loop to wear on his belt.
+After a Cub Scout has earned the Bear badge, a Bear Scout can work on the remaining 12 Bear electives until they finish third grade (or turn 10 years old). a Bear Scout can choose elective adventures to learn new hobbies and skills that will be useful during their time in a troop.
+When the Cub Scout completes an elective adventure, the Cub Scout receives an additional adventure loop to wear on their belt.

-After he has earned the Webelos badge, a Webelos Scout can work on the remaining 18 shared Webelos and Arrow of Light electives until he finishes fourth grade (or turns 11 years old).
-He can choose elective adventures that may show him new hobbies and teach him skills that will be useful during his Boy Scout years.
-When he completes an elective adventure, he receives an additional adventure loop to wear on his belt.
+After a Webelos Scout has earned the Webelos badge, a Webelos Scout can work on the remaining 18 shared Webelos and Arrow of Light electives until the Cub Scout finishes fourth grade (or turns 11 years old).
+A Cub Scout can choose elective adventures to learn new hobbies and skills that will be useful during their Boy Scout years.
+When the Webelos Scout completes an elective adventure, they receive an additional adventure loop to wear on their belt.

 Arrow of Light

 The highest rank in Cub Scouting is the Arrow of Light.
-Earning this rank prepares a Webelos Scout to become a Boy Scout.
-Scouts must complete four required adventures and three elective adventures to earn the Arrow of Light rank.
-For each adventure a boy completes, he receives a pin to wear on the Webelos colors or on his hat.
+Earning this rank prepares a Webelos Scout to advance in Scouting in a troop.
+Cub Scouts must complete four required adventures and three elective adventures to earn the Arrow of Light rank.
+For each adventure a Scout completes, they receive a pin to wear on the Webelos colors or on their hat.